 Congenital pseudarthrosis of tibia is an uncommon disease with clinical presentations ranging from simple anterolateral tibial angulation to complete non-union with extensive bone defects.
 It is a rare disease, with an estimated frequency of 1/150,000 births.
 Pseudarthrosis means false joint.
 A relationship with type 1 neurofibromatosis or von Recklinghausen’s disease is known but exact pathophysiology has still not been clearly defined.

 The disease becomes evident within a child’s first year of life though late presentations are known.

-Pathophysiology of Congenital pseudarthrosis of tibia
+Pathophysiology of Congenital pseudarthrosis of the Tibia

-The affected tibia has abnormal fibrovascular tissue grows replacing the bony cortex.
+The affected tibia has abnormal fibrovascular tissue grows, replacing the bony cortex.
 It is called fibrous hamartoma and it promotes osteoclastic bone resorption.
 This leads to insufficient mechanical strength and poor osteogenetic potential at the site.

 Reactive changes occur at medullary aspect leading to deposition of excess trabecular bone which is visible as medullary sclerosis on x-ray.